 This resulted in a period of governance of Kaga headed by the high priest of the Hongan Temple.
 Meanwhile, after purging most of his family members, Renjun secured his position by backing Shōnyo as the high priest.
 Renjun is said to have regretted killing or ousting his siblings and nephews and, while on the verge of his death nearly two decades later, requested that the status of Kensei and Jitsugo be restored.

 During the Tenbun Disturbance, the Hongan Temple clashed with Hosokawa Harumoto in the Kinai.
 After the burning of the Yamashina-Hongan Temple in Kyōto, Shōnyo moved to the Ishiyama-Hongan Temple in Settsu Province.
 Raishū returned to the Kinai to lead ikki forces against the Hosokawa army, but, in 1535, after Shōnyo and Harumoto reconciled, he was removed from his position for being an advocate of the war and withdrew from the Hongan Temple.
+In 1536, his younger brother, Shimotsuma Raisei, was assassinated in Sakai, while the lineage of his uncle, Shimotsuma Raikei (an advocate for peace), gained prominence as head priests of the Hongan Temple.
 In 1539, Raishū was killed in Ōmi by assassins sent by Shōnyo.
-The ouster and assassination was regarded as a means to hold Raishū responsible for triggering the Tenbun Disturbance.
-Thereafter, his younger brother, Shimotsuma Raisei, was also assassinated, while the lineage of his uncle, Shimotsuma Raikei (an advocate for peace), gained prominence as head priests of the Hongan Temple.
+The ouster and assassination were regarded as a means to hold Raishū responsible for triggering the Tenbun Disturbance.